niklasamslgruber/RedCASTLE/README.md

 To pass and retrieve data from the component, you need to specify the host and port of your MQTT server in the `config.json` or use the default configuration on `localhost:1883`.

 For starting both Mosquitto and Node-Red you can simple execute the `setup.sh` script *(macOS & Linux only)* You can access Node-RED on `localhost:1880`.
-In order to inject external data in

 ### Docker
 The example setup can also be run using Docker.
 Simply build a Docker image from the `DOCKERFILE` or pull the latest Docker image from [Docker Hub](https://hub.docker.com/r/niklasamslgruber/node-red-castle).